 Photo courtesy of http://www.popmatters.com

 Not long ago, Gabrielle Reece, the world famous model, volleyball star and wife to pro surfer Laird Hamilton, sparked controversy with her new memoir “My Foot Is Too Big For The Glass Slipper”.
 In her memoir, she claims that ” to truly be feminine means being soft, receptive, and submissive.”
-It just so happens that around the same time, I was enjoying a day full of watching old classic movies.
+It just so happens that around the same time, I was enjoying a day of watching old classic movies.
 One of my favorites is Gone with the Wind.
 When I heard about Gabrielle’s controversy, I immediately thought of the stark differences between Scarlett O’Hara and Melanie Wilkes.

 The question is, do men prefer a Scarlett or a Melanie?
 Let’s use the Scarlett and Melanie characters from the movie as a basis for a comparison/contrast to the modern woman.

 Melanie is the polar opposite of Scarlett.
-She is sweet, indulgent and self sacrificing.
-She puts her husband’s needs and everyone else’s ahead of her own.
-She is so submissive to her husband, that she even participates in his self perpetuated illusion of a world that allows him to avoid facing reality due to his cowardice.
-Despite being drawn to Scarlett, Ashley knew she was too much for him and chose Melanie because she was more like him.
-Melanie is still a pillar of strength, similar to Scarlett, she just goes about it in faithful and loyal manner.
-The Melanie’s of the world are the homemakers.
-They take great pride in their families.
-They allow their husbands to lead and they don’t mind being the background to their foreground.
+She is sweet, demure, indulgent and self sacrificing.
+She places her husband’s needs ahead of her own, and willingly succumbs to the standards of their society at that time.
+Melanie is so submissive to her husband, that she even participates in his self perpetuated illusion of a world that allows him to avoid facing reality due to his cowardice.
+Despite being drawn to Scarlett, Ashley knew her fearless nature would ultimately reject his lack of confidence and cowardly nature, whereas Melanie wholeheartedly embraced and encouraged him to be true to himself.
+Melanie is still a pillar of strength, similar to Scarlett, but she goes about it in a faithful, loyal and quiet manner.
+Her determination matches Scarlett, where it differs is Melanie’s determination is towards helping others whereas Scarlett’s determination is strictly for self gain.

-~ Mara Prose
+~ Author Mara Prose